Nancy Houk

-Nancy Houk is an American astronomer who led the effort to establish a comprehensive database of stellar temperatures and luminosities.
+Nancy Houk (born abt.
+1940) is an American astronomer who taught at the University of Michigan and has published numerous books and articles on astronomy.
+Houk led the decades-long effort to establish a comprehensive database of stellar temperatures and luminosities.

 Education

+Houk obtained a bachelor of science degree from the University of Michigan where she researched at the Maria Mitchell Observatory, named for America's first woman professional astronomer.

-After earning her Doctorate in Astronomy from Case Western Reserve University in 1967, Nancy Houk was a postdoctoral student at Case Western and the Kapteyn Laboratory in the Netherlands.
+Houk earned her doctorate in astronomy from Case Western Reserve University in 1967.
+She also carried out postdoctorate studies at Case Western, and the Kapteyn Laboratory in the Netherlands.
+There, she spent six months collaborating with Dr. Lukas Plaut performing research studies of variable stars.

-During her undergraduate years at the University of Michigan, Houk researched at the Maria Mitchell Observatory, a memorial to Maria Mitchell, America's first woman professional astronomer.

 Career

-Houk joined the Astronomy Department at the University of Michigan in 1970 as a Research Associate, followed by promotions to Research Associate in 1973, the Associate Research Scientist in 1977, then Research Scientist in 1985.
+Houk joined the Astronomy Department of the University of Michigan in 1970 as a research associate.
+This was followed by promotions to research associate in 1973, associate research scientist in 1977, then research scientist in 1985.

-Research

-Houk led the effort to establish a comprehensive database of stellar temperatures and luminosities.
-Houk's photographic observations of stars were made using the University of Michigan 0.61-m Curtis Schmidt telescope located at Cerro Tololo Interamerican Observatory (CTIO).
-CTIO, established in 1960, is a campus of astronomical telescopes located east of La Serena, Chile at an altitude of 2200 meters.
-CTIO is part of the National Optical Astronomy Observatory (NOAO).
-The telescope that Houk used was moved from Portage Lake Observatory in Michigan to CTIO in 1966.
-Houk began her observations in 1971.
-By 2014, the project had assembled five volumes covering the sky from the south celestial pole to +5° declination, consisting of 162,900 stars in total.
+From 1971, Houk led the effort to establish a comprehensive database of stellar temperatures and luminosities.
+By 2014, the project had assembled five volumes, covering the sky from the south celestial pole to +5° declination, consisting of 162,900 stars in total.

-The plates images are spectral images, taken with an objective prism at the front of the telescope.
-The images provide information about the physical properties of stars such as their composition of atomic elements and molecules, mass, temperature, rotational properties, age, distance, spectra classification and more.
+The images taken provide information about the physical properties of stars such as their composition of atomic elements and molecules, mass, temperature, rotational properties, age, distance, spectra classification and more.
 Houk used this data to construct the fundamental diagram used in astrophysics called the Hertzsprung-Russell Diagram that forms the basis of modern astrophysics.

-Astronomical Photographic Data Archive
+Houk was the editor of the Michigan Spectral Catalog.
+Her work was supported by funding from the National Science Foundation.

+Collections

-Houk retired in 2001 and donated half her plate collection which surveyed the entire southern hemisphere night sky to the Astronomical Photographic Data Archive (APDA) in 2004.
+Houk retired in 2001 and donated half of her plate collection, which surveyed the entire southern hemisphere night sky, to the Astronomical Photographic Data Archive (APDA) in 2004.

 The other half of her collection resides in Japan.
-APDA, located at the Pisgah Astronomical Research Institute, plans to digitize her photographic plates.
+APDA, located at the Pisgah Astronomical Research Institute, where there are plans to digitize her photographic plates.

 Publications

-Her research is published in 5 volumes of the Michigan Spectral Catalog where the first set of HR diagrams are presented from her data.
-The publications resulting from her research, and conferences where she presented her results are listed below:
+Houk's research is published in 5 volumes of the Michigan Spectral Catalog where the first set of HR diagrams are presented from her data.

+Publications resulting from her research are listed below: